ajeygore/ajeygore.github.com/_includes/_home-writeup.md

 <blockquote class="blockquote">
 Writing code for computers is an easy task, especially when you have abundance of code samples on the internet.
-The hard tasks it write code which humans understands and it operates on business solutions that provide friction less product experience to end users.
+The hard tasks is to write code that humans understands and the code operates your business solutions that in turn provides friction less product experience to end users.
 </blockquote>

 Technology is the most effective tool to achieve the impossible, for growth & scale of the technology backed products;